Vietnam.vn - Nền tảng quảng bá Việt Nam

 Instead of going through Egypt's Suez Canal, since mid-December, hundreds of ships have been sailing around South Africa's Cape of Good Hope - a detour that adds at least a week to the journey between South Asia and Northern Europe.

-Ships are also forced to travel at higher speeds to make up for the time lost due to longer distances, which again results in more carbon being burned.
+Ships are also forced to travel at higher speeds to make up for lost time due to longer distances and this again results in more carbon being burned.

 Carbon emissions from Asia to the Mediterranean rose 63% last quarter compared with the final three months of 2023, making it harder for companies using shipping to meet their commitments to reduce pollution across their supply chains, according to a report from consultancy Inverto.